malyvoj3/csvw-validator/README.md

-Csvw-validator
+csvw-validator
 =======
-Implementation of CSV on the Web validator.
+csvw-validator is java implementation of W3C CSV on the Web validator.

 ## Requirements
-Java - version 8
+Java - version 8 (higher versions should be compatible, but are not tested)

 Maven - version 3.3.9+